 Finally, if you know of a charity serving Houston-area children that may not have heard of us, please spread the word.
 Our fundraising success is based on our ability to show our contributors that their generosity supports some of the most interesting, innovative and dedicated charitable individuals and organizations in Houston.
 The wider the circle of those we help becomes, the more money we can raise and distribute.

-If you have any further questions concerning this process, Rory and Beau Bellow can be reached via email at firstname.lastname@example.org.
+If you have any further questions concerning this process, Ellen and William Peeples can be reached via email at firstname.lastname@example.org.
 You may also visit The Children’s Fund website at www.childrens-fund.org.

 Criteria for Charity Selection